Nested resources

 This section covered how to create tickets and link them to a specific

-project through the foreign key called project_id
+project through the foreign key called project_id on records in

-table.
+the tickets table.
 The next section shows how easily you can list tickets for individual

 projects.